-The quality of the teaching staff is good, and students are positive about the quality and dedication of their teachers.
-The panel noticed a strong improvement in the percentage of staff who are UTQ qualified.
-The university has an adequate UTQ policy and good intensive training programmes to enhance the didactic quality of the teaching.
+The panel established that the quality of the teaching staff is good, and students are positive about the quality and dedication of their teachers.
+It noticed a strong improvement in the percentage of staff that is UTQ qualified.
+The university has an adequate policy and good intensive training programmes to enhance the didactic quality of the teaching.

-Master's programme Physics: the panel assesses Standard 2 as 'meets the standard'.
+Master's programme Applied Physics: the panel assesses Standard 2 as 'meets the standard'.